architecture4less/OracleMachineLearning/README.md

 ## Week 1
 > **Sunday, Sep 22nd, 2019**

-Complete Section 1 - Introduction.
+- [X] Complete Section 1 - Introduction.
+  > This week covered basic vocabulary and concepts related to AI and ML.

 - 1-1 Course Overview
   - [X] Understand the nature of the course